Sickness after chest radiotherapy

 - If you are worried about losing weight, ask your doctor to prescribe high calorie drinks

-- Supplementary nutritional drinks may be easier to face than a full meal
+- Supplementary nutritional drinks might be easier to face than a full meal

 - You can drink nutritional drink supplements as well as meals for extra calories

-- Don't give yourself a hard time if you really don't feel like eating – you can make up for lost calories after your treatment finishes
+- Don't give yourself a hard time if you really don't feel like eating – you can make up for lost calories after your treatment ends

 - It is important to drink plenty of fluid even if you don't feel like eating

-- Avoid doing too much around the time of your radiotherapy treatment – you may need to rest more than usual
+- Avoid doing too much around the time of your radiotherapy treatment – you might need to rest more than usual

 - Try sipping fizzy drinks